Stanley Norman Cohen: Career

 Cohen joined the faculty of Stanford University in 1968.
-He was appointed as a professor of medicine in 1975, and as a professor of genetics in 1977.
-In 1993, he became the Kwoh-Ting Li professor of genetics.
+He was appointed as a Professor of Medicine in 1975, and as a Professor of Genetics in 1977.
+In 1993, he became the Kwoh-Ting Li Professor in the School of Medicine.

 At Stanford he began to explore the field of bacterial plasmids, seeking to understand how the genes of plasmids could make bacteria resistant to antibiotics.
 At a conference on plasmids in 1972, he met Herbert W. Boyer and discovered that their interests and research were complementary.
 Plasmids were sent back and forth between Stanley Cohen, Annie C. Y. Chang, and others at Stanford, and Herbert Boyer and Robert B. Helling at the University of California, San Francisco.
 The Stanford researchers isolated the plasmids, and sent them to the San Francisco team, who cut them using the restriction enzyme EcoRI.
 The fragments were analyzed and sent back to Stanford, where Cohen's team joined them and introduced them into Escherichia coli.
 Both laboratories then isolated and analyzed the newly created recombinant plasmids.

 This collaboration, in particular the 1973 publication of "Construction of biologically functional bacterial plasmids in vitro" by Cohen, Chang, Boyer and Helling, is considered a landmark in the development of methods to combine and transplant genes.
 Not only were different plasmids from E. coli successfully joined and inserted back into E. coli cells, but those cells replicated and carried forward the new genetic information.
 Subsequent experiments that transferred Staphylococcus plasmid genes into E. coli demonstrated that genes could be transplanted between species.
 These discoveries signaled the birth of genetic engineering, and earned Cohen a number of significant awards, beginning with the Albert Lasker Award for Basic Medical Research in 1980 for "his imaginative and persevering studies of bacterial plasmids, for discovering new opportunities for manipulating and investigating the genetics of cells, and for establishing the biological promise of recombinant DNA methodology."